BBC source on Adams claim would ‘likely be killed’ if identified, court told

 Jennifer O’Leary said it was “completely standard” to protect confidential sources in journalism and added: “It is rare to have a source where if his identity was revealed, it is likely that he would be killed.”

-She told the court that the “last IRA informer” crucial to a defamation case, who she identified as Eamon Collins, was found dead on a road with his tongue cut out.
+She told the court that the “last IRA informer” crucial to a defamation case, whom she identified as Eamon Collins, was found dead on a road with his tongue cut out.

+Referring to her notes, Ms O’Leary outlined how a total of five other sources corroborated Martin’s claim that Mr Adams would have signed off on the killing of Mr Donaldson.

+These included two sources from the republican community, and three sources related to security services operating in Northern Ireland.

 She said Mr Adams had said that the organisation was off the stage and that no IRA members were involved.